verbb/knock-knock/README.md

 - `password` - The password users will need to enter to access the site.
 - `template` - Provide a custom template to be shown instead of the default one.
 - `siteSettings` - See below on how to configure.
+- `checkInvalidLogins` - Whether to check and log invalid logins.
+This will lock IP addresses out of the system in certain circumstances, but can help against brute-force logins..
+- `invalidLoginWindowDuration` - The amount of time to track invalid login attempts for an IP, for determining if Knock Knock should lock the IP out.
+- `maxInvalidLogins` - The number of invalid login attempts Knock Knock will allow within the specified duration before the IP gets locked.
+- `whitelistIps` - Provide IP Addresses that should be exempt from lockouts out automatically.
+- `blacklistIps` - Provide IP Addresses that should be locked out automatically.

 ### Multi-site configuration